mlhpdx/cloudformation-examples/Readme.md

 * Global Accelerator is a fantastic service, but setting it up in CloudFormation is non-trivial.
 So, [./global-accelerator](./global-accelerator) provides an example of a "close to real world" deployment approach.

+* **[./scheduled-http-requests](./scheduled-http-requests)** Make scheduled HTTP requests to external APIs without the cost and complexity of NAT Gateways.
+Demonstrates the "inside-out" API Gateway pattern using EventBridge, Step Functions, and IAM for secure, serverless external access.